 Highlight Videos are not Everything

 I really wanted to delegate and find a professional.
 Trust others.
 Find good talent and pay for it.
-It’s your wedding after all.
+It was my own wedding after all.

 The editing sucked.
-How else can I say it?
+How can I sugarcoat say it?

 - Fast, jarring pans